jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.6.16
+The latest version is 1.6.17

+### Version 1.6.17

+* Fixed a bug when producing CSV metadata output in cases of the backend reporting duplicate property names

 ### Version 1.6.16